 In recent decades, however, intimate readers have also become increasingly important for literary production, whether as mentors in writing schools or on social media where readers can like, retweet, and comment on the writing process in real time.
 These developments are challenging the old concept of critical distance and its institutions.
 In contemporary literature, authors have begun playing with a distanced-observational style on the one hand, and immersive writing on the other.
 Again and again, the spaces between the narrative voice and the characters, between authorship and autofiction, between past, present, and future are renegotiated.
 Here, irony, pretence, and detachment are put to the test as methods of narrative distancing.

 Again, it is not only a matter of creating and maintaining distance but often also of overcoming it.
 Sharing one’s own background or one’s own class affiliation can raise awareness of the disparities between social groups and can help renegotiating these relationships.
 Thus, narration and translation are used by contemporary literature to build bridges and reduce distances.
 But more than that, they open up new possibilities for linguistic differentiation and distancing.

 It is these questions of critical and playful distance, of enforced or desired divides, and of the spaces that literature creates, endures, or conquers that we want to address at the ZfL Literature Days.
-With eight readings and talks, as well as a panel discussion, the event will take place in June 2021 at the Literaturhaus Berlin.
+With eight readings and talks, as well as a lecture, the event will take place in June 2021 at the Literaturhaus Berlin.

 The ZfL Literature Days are jointly organized by the Literaturhaus Berlin and the ZfL, this year in cooperation with the project Neighborhood in Contemporary Berlin Literature and the Humboldt-Universität zu Berlin.